Daddoon/Xamarin.Android.GeckoView/README.md

 **Warning:**

-The NuGet package is pretty big **(~= 500MB)** to download as it contains SDK compiler variation for MonoAndroid 8.0, MonoAndroid 8.1 and MonoAndroid 9.0, and as the GeckoView native library is **150 MB** as it's a multi-arch platform version, it makes the package bigger.
+The NuGet package is pretty big, as the GeckoView native library is **150 MB** because it's a multi-arch platform version.

 If you build your own project with the **one APK per ABI option** checked, the library size will be reduced to **~50MB per APK architecture**